oqolarte/oblong/content/project/site.md

 ### No Ads
 Only advertisers like ads[^ads].
-I don't intend on monetizing this side with ads, so expect a clean (read: boring) site.
+I don't intend on monetizing this site with ads, so expect a clean (read: boring) experience.

 Also, did you know that a lot of online advertising you see depends on JS?